-In my current position, I work closely with the UX architect to design a product that is as intuitive as possible and provides learning opportunities when they are needed.
-Our collaboration has helped us develop one of the simplest fingerprint solutions in the market.
+In a former position, I worked closely with the UX architect to design a product that was as intuitive as possible and provided learning opportunities when they were needed.
+Our collaboration helped us develop one of the simplest fingerprint solutions in the market.
+Here’s how we did it.

 First, we did our research.
 We talked to customers and the companies that served them, and we surveyed the kind of fingerprint technicians likely to use our product.
 In the process, we learned that: